AI4A-lab/OCEAN-Interview-VRec/README.md

 - The video are saved in a folder created using name entered during login
 - Over answering all questions in set, exit to final webpage
 - Multiple different exceptions covered

+NOTE: This project is forked from [QAVideoShare](https://github.com/Phantom-fs/QAVideoShare) and is a part of research project at Manipal University Jaipur.
+The original project was created by [Phantom-fs (Farhan Sheth)](https://github.com/Phantom-fs).